-The Remove duplicates stage, Indel realignment stage and Base quality score recalibration (BQSR) stages have identical usage to the DNA seq stages; for these stages, you can refer to Section 2.2 for detailed usage instructions.
+The Remove duplicates stage has identical usage to the DNA seq stage; for this stage, you can refer to Section 2.2 for detailed usage instructions.

-6.2.1 Split reads at junction
+6.2.3 Split reads at junction

 A single command is run to perform the splitting of reads into exon segments and reassigning the mapping qualities from STAR.